 Harley Benton

-It has been said that “for every action, there is an equal and opposite reaction”?
+It has been said that for every action, there is an equal and opposite reaction.
 Well, that really does come in handy when describing the sudden meteoric rise in popularity of this guitar brand.

-The name of the game here is: Maximize the quality, minimize the price.
 The prices at which you can buy yourself a great guitar are downright unbelievably low; as opposed to what we got used to in the past couple of years (decades), at least.

 One of the coolest things about this fine guitar brand is that they make some incredible replicas of classic Gibson acoustic guitar models.
-Not only are those HB Gibson wannabe’s really good, but they are mind-bogglingly affordable.
+Not only are those HB Gibson wanna-be’s really good, but they are mind-bogglingly affordable.

 PRS